Loading…

 Planning tip

-When to go, October to March for comfortable weather; Baisakhi in April is the great festival, drawing large numbers of pilgrims.
+Best Time to Visit, October to March for comfortable weather; Baisakhi in April is the great festival, drawing large numbers of pilgrims.

 Getting there, At Hasan Abdal, about 48 km northwest of Islamabad on the GT Road toward Peshawar, an easy under-an-hour drive, often combined with Taxila nearby.